Investment Policy Statement (IPS)

 Instead of reacting to market conditions, investors follow a predefined structure.

-What an IPS Actually Does
+What an IPS actually does

 An Investment Policy Statement acts as a decision anchor.